dicerobotics/dev-refs/wip_workspace.md

 ## Install [Docker (Engine)](https://docs.docker.com/engine/install/ubuntu/)
 - We need the Docker Engine, not the Docker Desktop
 - Distro maintainers provide unofficial distributions of Docker packages in APT.
 We must uninstall these packages before we can install the official version of Docker Engine.
-The unofficial packages to uninstall are 'docker.io', 'docker-compose', 'docker-compose-v2', 'docker-doc', and 'podman-docker'.
+The unofficial packages to uninstall are `docker.io`, `docker-compose`, `docker-compose-v2`, `docker-doc`, and `podman-docker`.
-- Docker Engine depends on 'containerd' and 'runc'.
-Docker Engine bundles these dependencies as one bundle in 'containerd.io'.
+- Docker Engine depends on `containerd` and `runc`.
+Docker Engine bundles these dependencies as one bundle in `containerd.io`.
-- If the 'containerd' or 'runc' were installed previously, we need to uninstall them to avoid conflicts with the versions bundled with Docker Engine.
+- If the `containerd` or `runc` were installed previously, we need to uninstall them to avoid conflicts with the versions bundled with Docker Engine.

 __Uninstall conflicting packages__